The goal of the application review process is to identify those candidates who are the strongest fit with our program.

 Applicants should possess experience with mathematical tools (Ex.: Matlab); computer programming (C++, Python) and familiarity with computers as a computational and management tool; statistical and econometric applications (Example: R); and machine learning concepts.

 A non-refundable $275 application fee is required in order to consider your application complete.
+Apply by October 30th and your application fee will be automatically waived.
 You may submit payment using one of the following options:

 English Language Proficiency